stockerts/f5-xc-courses/docs/lab2.rst

 --------

 We have observed a high number of requests coming from a single IP address.
-Create a **Service Poilicy** to deny requests from that user while ensuring legitimate traffic continues uninterrupted.
+Create a **Service Policy** to deny requests from that user while ensuring legitimate traffic continues uninterrupted.

 Objective